 Interactive telemedicine app development refers to a collaboration app that uses audio and video signals in order to connect users for a consultation.
 Such telemedicine apps provide follow-ups after a patient is discharged from a hospital, pharmaceutical consultations, virtual doctor visits, and monitoring of rehabilitation processes.

-Interactive telemedicine covers such medical fields as Teleradiology, Telepsychiatry, Teledermatology, Teleophtalmology, Telenephrology, Teleobstetics, Teleoncology, Telepathology, and Telerehabiliation.
+Interactive telemedicine covers such medical fields as Teleradiology, Telepsychiatry, Teledermatology, Teleophthalmology, Telenephrology, Teleobstetics, Teleoncology, Telepathology, and Telerehabilitation.